Welcome to Bond

 You may not be on campus yet, but you are now officially part of the Bond community.
 We can’t wait to bring Orientation to you – wherever you are in the world.

 Orientation is a series of events and activities to introduce you to Bond, your academics, classmates and key support staff.
-On this page, you will also find lots of resources to help you settle in and start the semester strong.
+On this page, you will also find lots of resources to help you settle in and start the semester strong, as well as a schedule of events.

 What to expect